 The standard shall not contain clauses imposing first, second- or third-party conformity assessment.

-For the drafting of the informative Annex ZA, the latest template shall be used (see Annex ZA under Forms & Templates).
+The Annex ZA is an informative Annex demonstrating the relationship between the clauses of the harmonized standards and the requirements of the EU legislation aimed to be covered.
+For the drafting of the informative Annex ZA, the latest template shall be used (see Annex ZA section under Forms & Templates).

 If a standard deals with the aspects which are outside the scope of the EU legislation, clauses/sub-clauses dealing with these aspects shall not be referred to in the informative Annex ZA.